moorsalin/practice/bibliography/README.md

 - stuff I might have an academic interest in

 ## math and puzzle
-- gifts I've recieved over the years
+- aquried over the years with pocket change
-- really cheap gifts
+- make for good gifts
 - puzzles are exciting in a way

 ## teachyourselfcs